Theory

 Low-complexity sequences

-Some genomic regions contain contiguous stretches of nucleotides with simple repetitive patterns and strong compositional biases.
-These low-complexity sequences range from short homopolymeric runs (e.g., AAAAAAAAA) and short tandem repeats (e.g., GATGATGAT), which typically arise through DNA polymerase slippage, to large-scale structural elements such as centromeric satellite DNA and tandem repeats with longer repeat units.
+Some genomic regions contain contiguous stretches of nucleotides with simple repetitive patterns or strong compositional biases.
+These low-complexity sequences range from short homopolymeric runs (e.g., AAAAAAAAA) and short tandem repeats (e.g., GATGATGAT) to large-scale structural elements such as centromeric satellite DNA and tandem repeats with longer repeat units.

 Low-complexity sequences can complicate analyses in various ways.
 For example, they can generate spurious matches in sequence searches, obscuring biologically meaningful similarities.
 To mitigate this, it is common practice to identify and mask low-complexity regions prior to downstream analyses using dedicated algorithms that detect these regions based on characteristic features, such as increased repetition of sequence motifs relative to random sequences.